Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Declines.md

 tags: [carat, commerce-hub, declines, enterprise, testing]
 ---

 # Test Decline Response

 A decline response can be triggered when testing a Commerce Hub integration in the sandbox environment by entering a specific `total` in the `amount` object.
-The dollar amounts between 5001.00 - 5999.00 to trigger a decline, where the desired [response code](?path=docs/Resources/Guides/Response-Codes/Response-Codes.md) is the last 3 digits.
+The dollar amounts between 5001.00 - 5999.00 can be used to trigger a decline, where the desired [response code](?path=docs/Resources/Guides/Response-Codes/Response-Codes.md) is the last 3 digits.

 <!-- theme: example -->
 >To receive a response of 006 Declined, submit 5006.00 as the total.